-The Canadian intellectual property (IP) landscape is constantly evolving, shaped by technological advancements, legal precedents, and c trends.
+The Canadian intellectual property landscape is constantly evolving, shaped by technological advancements, legal precedents, and c trends.

 1. The Rise of Artificial Intelligence (AI) and its Intellectual Property Implications